Kotla, Bagh: Ganga Lake

 Ganga Lake or Ganga Sar is a high-altitude lake 2,942 m located in the Bagh Valley, Azad Kashmir, Pakistan.
 It is near Ganga Choti Peak in the Himalayan (Pir Panjal) range.
 The lake is accessible from Bagh by a Jeep track.

 Peaks

 There are nine peaks around the Kotla Valley.

 Culture

 The culture of Kotla Village Azad Kashmir has many similarities to that of the northern Punjabi (Potohar) culture in Punjab province, The Peshawari turban is worn by some.
 The traditional dress of the women is the shalwar kameez in Pahari style.

-Maldiyal Mughal in Kotla (Tribes living in Kotla)

-For several hundred years, Kotla was inhabited only by the Maldial Mughal tribe.
-Later, a non-Muslim was settled on land after converting to Islam.
-The family whose descendants live in Kotla is called Sheikh.
-Everyone here speaks a Phari language.

-Maldiyal Mughal

-The Maldiyal is a Mughal clan, living in Azad Kashmir and Rawalpindi division of Punjab, Pakistan and Jammu and Kashmir division, and Punjab regions of India.
-It is a major land-holding tribe in Bagh District and Tehsil Abbaspur of the Poonch District and Tehsil Mendhar of District Poonch of Indian Jammu and Kashmir.
-The main village of Maldiyal is birpani, Kotla, Topi Kothian & Narr Sher Ali Khan, moere than 95% population of these areas is Maldiyal The word "Maldyal" is derived from the name of Mirza Moloud Baig, Father of Maldyals and a great warrior of Poonch State.